 The unsealed B10 car park has 100-120 spaces and services Sandringham Beach and the Sandringham Life Saving Club.
 It is mainly used on weekends, with less use on weekdays and over winter.
 There are no designated accessible parking bays and the lack of turnaround space at the southern end contributes to congestion during peak periods.
-It is proposed that car parks that are currently unsealed, will remain unsealed, with only the addition of some sealing of the entrance crossovers to enable safe entry and exit for vehicles.

-- Realign the Bay Trail crossing and improve sightlines and space for vehicles turning in and out at the entry from Beach Road. - Provide designated accessible parking bays adjoining the croquet club and with views to the foreshore. - Establish WSUD infiltration systems to manage stormwater runoff and improve quality prior to discharge to the beach. - Improve safety and amenity for pedestrians using the Coastal Walk adjoining the car park. - Some sealing of entrance crossovers to enable safe entry and exit for vehicles.
+- Realign the Bay Trail crossing and improve sightlines and space for vehicles turning in and out at the entry from Beach Road. - Provide designated accessible parking bays adjoining the croquet club and with views to the foreshore. - Establish WSUD infiltration systems to manage stormwater runoff and improve quality prior to discharge to the beach. - Improve safety and amenity for pedestrians using the Coastal Walk adjoining the car park.

-Photo 16: B10 Car park
+Photo 15: B10 Car park